What are good budget percentages?

 That is the easy part.

-The next and hardest step is tracking your personal spending and comparing to the ideal household budget percentages.
+The hardest step is tracking your personal spending and comparing it to the ideal household budget percentages.

-If you have never used a budgeting app to track your spending, then looking at your credit card or bank statements.
+If you have never used a budgeting app to track your spending, then look at your credit card or bank statements.
 Many of them now provide annual spending.

 While those numbers won’t be exact, it is a good place to start.